latest from the magazine

 latest journal issue

+he challenge faced by Isabelle Stengers’ Another Science is Possible: A Manifesto for Slow Science is perhaps best illustrated through the review by Jennifer Schnellmann, professor of pharmacology, published in the Times Higher Education in December 2017 (to the best of my knowledge, the first review of the book in English).
 The Manifesto, Schnellmann writes, “makes a passionate plea for decelerating the pace of scientific activity,” arguing that scientists should renounce the “arrogance” that keeps them from public engagement and take more seriously the wider “relevance” of their knowledge.
 Mired in misunderstanding and ignorance of scientific realities, as Schnellmann takes this agenda to be, she issues a counter-appeal, pointedly from her own professional position:

 “as a pharmacologist, I’d argue passionately against additionally slow science while patients die, waiting for new therapies mired in the red tape of approval.”